MicrosoftDocs/win32/desktop-src/mediastreaming/ibasicdevice-friendlyname.md

 *value* \[out\]
 </dt> <dd>

-Receives a pointer to the device’s friendly name.
+Receives a pointer to the device s friendly name.

 </dd> </dl>